Speaker Franciska Coleman stands in front of a projector screen with text that appears blurred.

 About

 The University of Wisconsin–Madison Badger Talks program reflects the tradition of the Wisconsin Idea — to extend the resources of the University to citizens of the state.
-We connect faculty and staff from hundreds of different disciplines with communities throughout the state to spark conversations on important topics, engage residents on critical issues, and share the latest UW research.
-We invite Wisconsin schools, businesses, associations, as well as professional and civic organizations to explore the website and request a speaker for an upcoming event.
-Contact us if you would like help identifying a speaker who matches your organization’s interests.
+The program connects over 550 faculty and staff from hundreds of different disciplines with communities throughout the state to spark conversations on important topics, engage residents on critical issues, and share the latest UW research.
+Wisconsin schools, businesses, associations, as well as professional and civic organizations are invited to explore the website and request a presenter for an upcoming virtual or in-person event.
+Please reach out if you would like help identifying a presenter who matches your needs.

 Contact Us

-For more information about Badger Talks or help with submitting a request, contact us at 608-262-3880 or badgertalks@uwmad.wisc.edu; or find us on Facebook, Twitter, and LinkedIn.
+For more information about Badger Talks or help with submitting a request, contact us at 608-262-3880 or badgertalks@uwmad.wisc.edu; or find us on Facebook, BlueSky, Threads, Instagram, and LinkedIn.

 Guidelines

-Wisconsin groups are generally eligible to request two talks per calendar year.
-Special exceptions can be made on a case by case basis.
+NUMBER OF REQUESTS.
+Wisconsin groups are generally eligible to request two talks via Badger Talks per calendar year.
 Badger Talks reserves the right to turn down talk requests based on staff workload and schedule availability.

-Most speakers volunteer their time, and the University covers their travel-related expenses.
-However, if a speaker needs to dedicate hours of preparation, or if the host group is a for-profit business, conference, etc., a speaker may ask for an honorarium.
-We do our best to communicate this early in the process, so you can find the best fit for your budget if this is the case.
+FEES.
+UW-Madison presenters typically volunteer their time, and the University covers their travel-related expenses.
+Some speakers may request honorariums, in which case Badger Talks is unable to cover their travel expenses.
+We do our best to list these preferences on the presenter profile page, and/or communicate this early in the process so you can find the best fit for your budget if this is the case.

-If your group is headquartered at UW–Madison, or if your event is serving UW-Madison staff or students, please contact speakers directly.
+ON-CAMPUS GROUPS.
+If your group is headquartered at UW–Madison, or if your event is serving UW-Madison staff or students, please contact presenters directly.
 Badger Talks is intended for use by off-campus organizations and businesses.

-Your organization is required to cover any non-travel, event-related costs, as well as designating a contact person who will meet the speaker on the day of the event.
-We expect that host groups will do their best to accommodate any special needs speakers may have.
+HOSTING RESPONSIBILITIES.
+Your organization is required to cover any non-travel, event-related costs, as well as designating a contact person who will meet the presenter(s) on the day of the event.
+We expect that host groups will do their best to accommodate any special needs presenters may have.

-As a general guideline, Badger Talks requests a minimum of 20 attendees at events.
-Exceptions can be made with speaker approval.
-We will do our best to help host groups promote talks who expect a small turnout.
-Groups hosting public events should utilize the marketing tools offered by Badger Talks to make the talk known to as wide an audience as possible.
-We also ask host groups to report final attendance before submitting another request for a speaker.
+ATTENDANCE: As a general guideline, Badger Talks requests a minimum of 20 attendees at events.
+Exceptions can be made with presenter approval.
+We will do our best to help host groups promote events with low expected turnout.
+Groups hosting public events should utilize the marketing tools offered by Badger Talks to make the event known to as wide an audience as possible.
+We also ask host groups to report on final attendance before submitting another request for a presenter.

-For in-person talks located outside of Dane County, some speakers may reserve the right to switch to a virtual format if estimated attendance remains very low.
-The speaker is responsible for making this decision at least 1 week before the event out of respect to the host group’s planning efforts.
+For in-person events located outside of Dane County, some presenters may reserve the right to switch to a virtual format if estimated attendance remains very low.
+The presenter is responsible for making this decision at least 1 week before the event out of respect to the host group’s planning efforts.

-Out of respect for speakers’ time and efforts, host groups are encouraged to carefully consider and be confident in their choice of speaker and choice of event date before submitting a request.
-However, if a cancellation becomes necessary, host groups are required to provide a minimum of three business days’ notice in the event of an unforeseen conflict impacting a scheduled talk.
+CANCELLATIONS.
+Out of respect for presenters’ time and efforts, host groups are encouraged to carefully consider and be confident in their choice of presenter and choice of event date before submitting a request.
+However, if a cancellation becomes necessary, host groups are required to provide a minimum of three business days’ notice in the event of an unforeseen conflict impacting a scheduled engagement.

-Engagements with speakers should be booked at least three weeks in advance to ensure adequate time to confirm a speaker and make any necessary travel arrangements.
+TIMING.
+Engagements with presenters should be booked at least three weeks in advance to ensure adequate time to confirm a presenter and make any necessary travel arrangements.

 Badger Talks Staff